volodymyrhudyma/blog/content/blog/closures-in-javascript.md

 ---
-title: A Simple Guilde To Closures In JavaScript
+title: A Simple Guide To Closures In JavaScript
 tag:
   - JavaScript
 promote: false